amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-Now replace it in the `indivi.qml`
+Now replace it in the `IndividualView.qml`

-Indiv.qml
+> components/IndividualView.qml

 ```qml
 ...